OmerShim/The-Amazing-Maze/README.md

-# The-Amazing-Maze Game
+# The-Amazing-Maze Game!
-# Maze game OOP Project!
+(Maze Game OOP Project)

-# Omer Shimoni & Or Meir Sarfati
+Omer Shimoni & Or Meir Sarfati

 # General Explanation -
 In this project, we created a cat and mouse maze game in C++ using the SFML graphic library, using the principles we learned in object-oriented programming with an emphasis on encapsulation and the correct use of inheritance and polymorphism.